gvwilson/sdxjs/en/src/file-interpolator/index.md

 but in C/C++ or a page templating system we might include a particular file in several different places.
-We don't want to have to put all of our files in a single directory, so we need a way specify where to look for files that are being included.
+We don't want to have to put all of our files in a single directory, so we need a way to specify where to look for files that are being included.

 One option is to use relative paths, but another option is to give our program